 Finally, I had to gain fundamental knowledge of the components of FL Studio 20 in order to play some sounds.
 On the left sidebar of any project file on FL Studio 20, there is a module titled “Plugin Presets.”
 Inside of this, there is another tab named “Generators” where there are hundreds of different sounds where I could test if my button press was functioning.
 Once I right-clicked on a sound of my choice, I “opened a new channel” and pressed the button on the Breadboard which then played the specific sound on my Macbook!
 To test if my potentiometer worked, I still was under the “Generators” tab, but I clicked on the default channel of “MiniSynth.”
 In this channel, there were already potentiometers shown on my computer.
 To connect it to my physical potentiometer, I just right-clicked on a specific potentiometer and linked it to my controller . . . and it worked!
 With the potentiometer, I could adjust the pitch, sound, speed, reverb, and filters of any sound that was played through FL Studio 20!

-My first milestone for the MIDI Controller was to have my circuits for the button press and potentiometer work with the Arduino.
-To complete these tasks, I had to learn how the breadboard functioned with the Arduino.
+To summarize, I had to learn how the breadboard functioned with the Arduino to complete these tasks.
 I was overwhelmed by these devices at first, but when I figured out how the breadboard was set up, I was able to wire up the circuits for the button interface and potentiometer much more efficiently.
 After this, I uploaded the code from the Arduino IDE to see from both the Serial monitor as well as the Arduino itself that the button press and potentiometer were registering.